anio-sh/.github/profile/README.md

 # Welcome

-This repository contains all code and projects for bootstrapping the [@anio-software](https://github.com/anio-software) project.
+This repository contains all code and tools for bootstrapping and managing the [@anio-software](https://github.com/anio-software) project.

 ## 🛠️ Installing anio-sh tools